 Great Orchestra of Christmas Charity, 33rd Grand Finale (Wielka Orkiestra Świątecznej Pomocy)

 The most significant charity event in Poland.
-The 2025 winter fundraiser will be held for children’s oncology and hematology.
+The 2026 fundraiser will support the diagnosis and treatment of gastrointestinal diseases in children.
 Many concerts, shows, and other events all over Poland.
-Volunteers (including many children) collect money on the streets and give away to all donors red stickers in the shape of a heart.
+Volunteers (including many children) collect money on the streets and give red heart-shaped stickers to all donors.
 The Foundation’s website in English.

 Valentine’s Day (Walentynki)

-It’s a relatively new celebration in Poland (not observed in Poland during communism time before 1989) and is becoming increasingly popular.
-All restaurants are usually full; you need to book your table in advance;) School kids make Valentine’s Day cards, and couples remember to make a nice surprise.
+It’s a relatively new celebration in Poland (not observed in Poland during the communist period before 1989) and is becoming increasingly popular.
+All restaurants are usually full; you need to book your table in advance;) School kids make Valentine’s Day cards, and couples remember to make a pleasant surprise.

 Winter school break in Poland

 The school year in Poland is divided into two terms: the first/winter term (pierwszy semestr) and the second/summer term (drugi semestr).
-While the first and last days of school are set the same for all of Poland (the last day of school in Poland in 2025: June 27), the winter break (ferie zimowe) times differ for each Polish province/voivodship.
+While the first and last days of school are set the same across all of Poland (the last day of school in Poland in 2026: June 26), the winter break (ferie zimowe) dates differ by province/voivodship.

 Click on the photos below to read our other posts: